-Since the monthly evapotranspiration represent the major losses within the marsh area, the computed evapotranspiration by New Eden Master Plan (MoWR and IMELS, 2007), was adopted to compare the results of the present study with that of New Eden Master Plan and Rehabilitation of Al Huweizah Marsh Ecological System, (CRIM, 2007).
+Since the monthly evapotranspiration represent the major losses within the marsh area, the estimated evapotranspiration by New Eden Master Plan (MoWR and IMELS, 2007), was adopted.
 The calculated monthly Evapotranspiration for the marsh area is listed in table (3).
 The annual precipitation within the marsh are approximately 150 mm which less than 10 % of the existing evapotranspiration within the marsh area.
-Accordingly, the effective rainfall will not be considered in the hydrological routing.
+Accordingly, the effective rainfall was not be considered in the hydrological routing.